 - Accented letters and other special characters are ignored.

-- Typo Tolerance only works with phonemic languages, which use single characters to represent sound to form a word.
+- Typo tolerance only works with phonemic languages, which use single characters to represent sound to form a word.
 Spelling errors are possible for these languages.
-Logogram-based languages (e.g., Chinese and other Asian languages) do not use single letters to represent sound; instead, they rely on pictures to represent words (or partial words).
-Thus, typo logic is not used for these languages.
+Logogram-based languages (such as Chinese, Japanese, Korean, and Vietnamese) do not use single letters to represent sound—they rely on pictures to represent words (or partial words) instead.
+Therefore, typo-tolerance doesn’t work for these languages.

 - In addition to typos, Algolia handles splitting and concatenation-the insertion or removal of spaces or punctuation between two words.
 This way, “entert ainment” matches with “entertainment”, and “jamesbrown” matches with “James Brown.”
 Algolia doesn’t consider splits and concatenations as typos.
 They’re only handled if

 advancedSyntaxsetting to true, then typo tolerance will not apply to the text within the quotes.
 Quotation marks require exact matching.

 Every search experience and user base is different.
 That’s why Algolia makes it easy to configure exactly how typos are handled.